Updated 2/24/26

 Leaving G-Sync on won’t cause any harm, running games beyond the maximum refresh rate of your monitor will disable G-Sync, meaning that if you’re playing an easier to run game there is likely no benefit to using it.

-The suggested settings below are geared more towards performance, while retaining good quality 3D image and avoid stutters.
+The settings below are designed more towards performance, while retaining good 3D image quality and help avoid stutters.

 Note: Avoid global overrides that affect all applications.